tigera-solutions/tigera-eks-workshop/modules/creating-eks-cluster.md

     # verify that IAM role is configured correctly.
 IAM_ROLE was set in previous module to tigera-workshop-admin.
     aws sts get-caller-identity --query Arn | grep $IAM_ROLE -q && echo "IAM role valid" || echo "IAM role NOT valid"
     ```

+    >Do not proceed if the role is `NOT` valid, but rather go back and review the configuration steps in previous module.
+The proper role configuration is required for Cloud9 instance in order to use `kubectl` CLI with EKS cluster.

 2. Create AWS key pair.